markd2/MarkDnD/youtube.md

 ### Occasional Watches

-* https://www.youtube.com/user/Nerdarchy - Nerdarchy.
+* Nerdarchy : https://www.youtube.com/user/Nerdarchy .
+One of the original RPG youtube channels.
   They pump out a lot of content.
 Some of which is brilliant, some is filler.
 Nerdarchist Dave has resurrected a daily one-hour interview, and he's a surprisingly good interviewer.
 One of the more amazing ones was with Jen Kretchmer - https://www.youtube.com/watch?v=5E2A9Na-c84 , with an extended discussion on accessibility at cons.